 The EU Adopts the “Maintenance and Alignment” Sanctions Package

 Update on Virtual Notarization (Executive Order 202.7) During the COVID-19 (Coronavirus) Pandemic (Updated: June 24, 2021) — U.S. Insight

 Update on Virtual Witnessing (New York Executive Order 202.14) During The COVID-19 (Coronavirus) Pandemic (Updated: June 24, 2021) — U.S. Insight

 Please click here to download the alert.

 The recently passed U.S. Inflation Reduction Act (“IRA”) includes a series of tax credits as a means of promoting the development and use of clean hydrogen.
 These credits are intended to encourage investment in the construction of infrastructure to support the hydrogen economy as well as in the production, storage, and consumption of hydrogen.
-This article discusses the three tax credits applicable to clean hydrogen projects: the clean hydrogen production tax credit, the clean hydrogen investment tax credit, and the credit for carbon oxide sequestration.
+This article discusses the three tax credits applicable to clean hydrogen projects: the clean hydrogen production tax credit, the clean hydrogen investment tax credit, and the credit for carbon dioxide sequestration.